JACKSONVILLE, Fla. – The 30th Clay County Agricultural Fair kicks off Thursday and runs through April 8.

-The midway features more than 40 rides, with things to thrill all ages.
-Wristbands for unlimited rides are $15 each in advance.
+The midway features over 40 rides, with things to thrill all ages.
+Deggeller Attractions has provided midway entertainment for the fair since its inception in 1987.

 The "Clay's Show Me Your Talent" Community Stage features entertainment and contests each day of the fair.
 Local talent perform in a relaxed atmosphere.